RachWalm/high-score/README.md

 ### Storage

-As the information in this example isn't going to be updated etc and is already stored in a JSON file in-memory storage should be sufficient.
+As the information in this example isn't going to be updated etc and is already stored in a JSON file, variable storage should be sufficient.
 Connecting to a database or an input is unnecessary/not requested.

 ### Design decisions

 1. Docker containers, user accounts and security for the app is not requested so assumed not required.
 I am aware of Docker and know it would make it easier to run from machine to machine, but I haven't ever used it to build an image etc. with the restricted timescale this won't be included in the project.
 I have Docker installed on my machine and a course downloaded but haven't started it yet.
 2. As it is a single page app I am not going to use a base.html to have a standardised format for the headings and footers etc across the site.
 3. The rules provided to calculate the leaderboard needed to be done in reverse order for efficiency of the code.
 Each step would lead to a new list so that the original data wasn't compromised, with the new list being smaller and simpler than the previous so the processing reduces.
-Therefore the processing needs to be done per function:
+Therefore the anticipated processing that needs to be done per function:
 - remove any users from the list that had less than 3 submissions which would provide a shorter list.
 This reduced the amount of data that we are processing in future steps.
 - reorder the "submissions" with largest first so that it could be cut at 24 submissions.
 Check which ones had more than 24 submissions from the original data so that testing can look at those.
-- sum the submissions keeping them attached to the person who submitted.
+- sum the submissions keeping them attached to the person who submitted the submission.
-- display it on an HTML page using decorators for routing.
+- display it on an HTML page using decorators for routing in Flask.

 ##  Development process

-Didn't originally have the JSON file so started with the set up of the front end as didn't want to write algorithm for different named variables.
+Didn't originally have the JSON file, so started with the set up of the front end as didn't want to write algorithm for different named variables.

 Set up flask and the routing to produce a HTML page with "hello world!".
 The function to do this finally became: